Mikaelemmmm/go-zero-looklook/doc/english/1-Development environment construction.md

-⚠️Common reasons for collection failure
+⚠️ Common reasons for collection failure

 - There is no topic in kafka to create a log: looklook-log